uio-library/bibrex/readme.md

 ### Install

-1. `composer update` to update server-side deps.
+1. `composer install` to update server-side deps.
    If you get some `PHP Fatal error:  Class '...' not found`, comment out the relevant lines under "Autoloaded Service Providers", do `composer update` and then uncomment the lines.